Threats to validity of Research Design

 misdirect researchers away from the issue of "internal validity."

 Some researchers apply a narrow approach to "explanation."
-In this

 view, an explanation is contextualized to only a particular case in a